-- turnover reflects the "greenness" of investee companies today. - capital expenditure (CapEx) shows the green investments made by investee companies, relevant for a transition to a green economy. - operational expenditure (OpEx) reflects the green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies.

+- capital expenditure

+(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

+- operational

+expenditure (OpEx) reflecting green operational activities of investee companies.
 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds^{}, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.